Welwyn Garden City Bus Station Improvements

 - undertaken landscaping works and resurfacing of Osborn Way.

 When will the station re-open?

 Due to the poor weather over the winter, and delays to the manufacturing of the steel work by others, we couldn't start the construction of the new bus shelter when planned.
 That has delayed the completion of the works and the station opening on 20 May 2018.

 Why is it happening?

-The new bus station layout will segregate pedestrians and buses, in order to improve safety within the location and will ensure the ease of access for all bus users.
+The new bus station layout will separate pedestrians and buses to improve safety.
+It will also improve access for all bus users.

 The existing facility is perceived to have a relatively low ambience, especially outside of the core retail hours and the improvements plan to rectify this.